nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 - "pwd"
 ```

-`-` is called the _Delete Operation_ and does exactly what it says, it deletes a node and all of its children.
+`-` is called the _Delete Operation_ and does exactly what it says; it deletes a node and all of its children.

 The next operation is also a shift (`*=`):